me-io/appium-selenium-starter/README.md

 You can find the android and ios example tests inside `/tests` directory.
 We also put some example apps for android and ios inside `/tests/_data/test-apps` directory.

-### Android Tests
+## Android Tests

 For running android emulator we are using genymotion.
-Follow this [guide](https://shankargarg.wordpress.com/2016/02/25/setup-genymotion-android-emulators-on-mac-os/) if you do not know how to install and run android emulator.After setting up android emulator now you need to update the `deviceName` inside `/tests/android.suite.yml` file.
+Follow this [guide](https://shankargarg.wordpress.com/2016/02/25/setup-genymotion-android-emulators-on-mac-os/) if you do not know how to install and run android emulator.
+You also need to install the application that you want to test inside android emulator.

+### Update Suite

+Now you need to update the `android.suite.yml` you can find this filw inside `tests` directory.
+And also update the `deviceName` to your android emulator device name.
+If you have genymotion installed you can find the device name from the devices list.

 ![Imgur](https://i.imgur.com/znQkuLq.png)